Bridgestone Logo

 Meaning and History

-Bridgestone was started by two firms that existed separately but then merged and created a new production structure.
+Bridgestone was founded by two separate firms that merged to create a new production structure.
 The first is the Firestone Tire & Rubber Company, founded by Harvey Firestone in 1900.
 Its head office was in Akron, Ohio.
 The second is Bridgestone Tire Company, Ltd. She appeared in 1931 and became the progenitor of the modern corporation.

 After the merger of the two companies, the new owner decided to start producing tires based on Japanese technology rather than American or European ones.
-At the dawn of its formation, Bridgestone experienced many difficulties, both of an industrial nature but also of a commercial one, trying to achieve big sales.
-As a result, she focused on the quality of products and production processes, which became the reason for the rapid popularization of products in many markets worldwide.
+At the dawn of its formation, Bridgestone faced many difficulties, both industrial and commercial, in achieving high sales.
+As a result, she focused on product quality and production processes, which led to the rapid popularization of the products in many markets worldwide.

-The name of this enterprise comes from the language tracing of the name of the founder Ishibashi: “ishi” – “stone,” “bashi” – “bridge.”
-That is, in fact – a “stone bridge.”
-He laid the foundation for an unusual image on the logo in the form of two connected trapeziums – large and small.
+The name of this enterprise comes from the founder’s name, Ishibashi: “ishi” – “stone,” “bashi” – “bridge.”
+That is, in fact, a “stone bridge.”
+He laid the foundation for an unusual image in the logo, in the form of two connected trapezoids, large and small.
 They convey the configuration of a reliable bridge made of durable material.
-The color palette of the symbols is simple, indicating the company’s seriousness.
+The symbol’s color palette is simple, indicating the company’s seriousness.
 To date, there are eight variants of Bridgestone’s visual identity.

 What is Bridgestone?

 Bridgestone is a Japanese company that produces components and spare parts for cars and trucks.
-It is in first place in the world in the manufacture of tires.
-The founder of the enterprise is Shojiro Ishibashi, who opened it in 1931 in Kurume (Fukuoka Prefecture).
+It is first in the world in tire manufacturing.
+The enterprise was founded by Shojiro Ishibashi, who opened it in 1931 in Kurume (Fukuoka Prefecture).
 Now it is the largest international corporation with 181 industrial sites in 24 countries.

 1931 – 1940

 The debut emblem was simple.
 It contained only two components: a miniature icon and the manufacturer’s name.
-The first was a complex graphic image composed of two trapezoids encircled by a thin black line around the entire perimeter.
-With the same color, the designers painted the letters “BS” inside, an abbreviation for the word “Bridgestone.”
+The first was a complex graphic composed of two trapezoids, encircled by a thin black line around their entire perimeter.
+In the same color, the designers painted the letters “BS” inside, an abbreviation for “Bridgestone.”
 On the right was the name of the Japanese company.
 It was typed in a custom font with miniature serifs.

 1940 – 1950

-During that period, the developers of the Bridgestone logo made some corrections to it.
-First of all, they chose a different font – expressive and distinct, with large bold letters decorated with short serifs.
+During that period, the developers of the Bridgestone logo made some adjustments.
+First of all, they chose a different font, expressive and distinct, with large bold letters decorated with short serifs.

 1950 – 1974